The Letter to the Galatians

 Paul's use of his Roman name is in keeping with Jewish practice of that time.
 It was not uncommon for Jews to have two names, a Hebrew name used with family and a Gentile name used in the Diaspora (Gittin 11b; Stern 267).
 However, the OJB consistently uses Sha'ul instead of Paul, and adds the title "Rav" in direct violation of Yeshua's instruction (Matt 23:8).
 Stern also uses Sha'ul in the CJB in order "to highlight the Jewishness of the New Testament and its major figures" (267).
 Certainly Paul did not give up his Hebrew name nor did he stop living as a Pharisee (Acts 23:6; Php 3:5).
 Using his Roman name did not make him less of a Jew.

-but: Grk. alla, conj., adversative particle used adverbially to convey a different viewpoint for consideration; but, on the other hand. through: Grk. dia.
+but: Grk. alla, conj., adversative particle used adverbially to convey a different viewpoint for consideration; but, on the other hand.
+Paul then reminds the Galatians in the rest of this verse and in verses 3 and 4 of key propositions of the good news. through: Grk. dia.
 Yeshua: Grk.
 Iēsous, a transliteration of the Hebrew name Yeshua ("Jesus" in Christian Bibles).
 Yeshua is a contraction of the Hebrew name Y’hoshua ("Joshua"), which means "YHVH [the LORD] is salvation" (BDB 221).
-The meaning of his name is explained to Joseph by an angel of the Lord, "You shall call his name Yeshua, for he will save his people from their sins" (Matt 1:21).
 For more information on the meaning our Lord's name, his Jewish identity, and his principal titles see my web article Who is Yeshua?

 the Messiah: Grk.
 Christos (from chriō, to anoint), the expected fulfiller of the hopes of Israel for an end-time deliverer, the Messiah.
 Christian versions translate the title as if it were a last name.
-Jewish translators of the LXX chose Christos to render Heb.
-Mashiach (SH-4899), Anointed One, and in so doing infused new meaning into the Greek word.
+Jewish translators of the LXX chose Christos to translate Heb.
+Mashiach, Anointed One, and in so doing infused new meaning into the Greek word.
 Mashiach is used in the Tanakh for the Messiah (Ps 2:2; Dan 9:25-26) and this usage defined the term among Jews in the first century.
 Thus, "Messiah" has special meaning as the hope of Israel, the One who would deliver his people and establish his kingdom.
-The word "Christ" used by Christians has an alien and even negative meaning to Jews (Stern 1-2).
 For a discussion of Jewish hope and expectation of the Messiah see my article The Messiah.

-Paul stresses here as in his defense sermons and other letters that he received his commission to be an apostle directly from Yeshua while en route on the King's Highway to Damascus to arrest disciples of Yeshua.
+Paul stresses here as in his defense sermons and other letters that he received his commission to be an apostle directly from Yeshua while en route on the King's Highway to Damascus to arrest disciples of Yeshua and later confirmed by Ananias.
 See my commentary on Acts 9:1-6, 10-18.
 Paul was transformed by that personal revelation and the healing of the Holy Spirit.
 While Christian commentators typically say that Paul was an apostle to the Gentiles, the Lord's commission was for Paul to take the good news of salvation to the nations and to the sons of Israel (Acts 9:15), which he immediately began to fulfill (Acts 9:20).

 Many Christians believe that Yeshua went to Hades after he died and was resurrected from there as declared in the Apostles' Creed.
 However, Scripture does not say anywhere that Yeshua descended into Hades, which is a place of torment and punishment and the abode of demons and fallen angels.
 (For this unbiblical claim see my article Is the Apostles' Creed Apostolic?)
 Paul means "death" as a condition or state.
 Several versions render nekros here as "death" (CEV, ERV, GNB, ICB, NMB, WE).
 Paul makes the point, which is uniformly and consistently declared in the Besekh, that God the Father resurrected Yeshua from death (Acts 2:32; 3:15, 26; 4:10; 5:30; 10:40; 13:30, 33, 37; 26:8; Rom 4:24-25; 7:4; 8:11; 10:9; 1Cor 6:14; 15:15; 2Cor 4:14; 5:15; Eph 1:20; Col 2:12; 1Th 1:10; 2Tim 2:8).
 Yeshua did not resurrect himself.